ethanbutler/botler/README.md

 #### Why is `node_modules` being tracked?

-Because I'm also deploying this to heroku and I'm too scared to add it to the `.gitignore.`
+Because I'm also deploying this to Heroku and I'm too scared to add it to the `.gitignore.`

 I'm bad at programming.